Hesperian Health Guides

 should know

 To treat or prevent HIV, you must give FTC with other medicines.
-It is important to take this medicine every day, in the recommended dose.
+It is important to take the recommended dose of this medicine every day.

 Side effects

 FTC may cause dizziness, headache, and strange dreams.
-These will usually go away after 2 to 4 weeks.
-If they do not, or if they get worse, see a health worker.
+These usually go away after 2 to 4 weeks.
+If they do not or if they get worse, see a health worker.

 lamivudine (3TC)

-Lamivudine is used in combination with other medicines to treat HIV, to protect people from becoming infected with HIV before (PrEP) or after exposure (PEP), and to prevent passing HIV to a baby.
+Lamivudine is used in combination with other medicines to treat HIV, to protect people from becoming infected with HIV before (pre-exposure prophylaxis, PrEP) or after exposure (post-exposure prophylaxis, PEP), and to prevent passing HIV to a baby.

 Often comes in: